Feral parrot

 A feral parrot is a parrot that has adapted to life in an ecosystem to which it is not native.
 The birds are often descended from pets that have escaped or been deliberately released.
 Many species of parrots are highly social, and like to gather in large flocks.
 Not all feral parrots are able to adapt to life outside of captivity, although having a pre-existing nearby parrot colony can assist with the adaptation process.

-Feral parrots may affect native biodiversity, human economy and wellness.
-They are present in many countries, including in North America, South America, Europe, Asia, Australia, Africa, and in the Middle East.
+Feral parrots may become invasive species that affect native biodiversity, human economy and wellness.
+They are present in many countries worldwide.

 Parrots living in non-native environments

 Rainbow lorikeet

-Feral colonies of rainbow lorikeets (Trichoglossus haematodus) have been established in Perth, Western Australia and in Auckland, New Zealand.
+Native to the eastern seaboard of mainland Australia, several feral colonies of rainbow lorikeets (Trichoglossus haematodus) have been established in Perth, Western Australia, Tasmania, and Auckland, New Zealand.
+They are considered to be an invasive species as they outcompete native birds for food and nest hollows, carry disease and can breed prolifically, producing up to three broods of eggs in one breeding season.
+Native threatened species such as the stitchbird and kākā in New Zealand and the swift parrot in Tasmania may be at risk of contracting diseases from or being outcompeted by the invasive lorikeets.
+They also pose an economic threat to the horticultural industry as they damage soft fruits such as grapes and apples.

 Eastern rosella

 The eastern rosella (Platycercus eximius) has become naturalized in the North Island of New Zealand.